AndrewRoddy/Gomodoro/README.md

     - [ ] Add subtract 15 minutes button
     - [ ] Remove clicking on circles to hide, move to settings menu

-User improvements

-- [ ] Store if the user has paused in local storage
-- [ ] Store if the user is on break in local storage
-- [ ] Recall break and pause on reload

 Build Backend

 - [ ] Create backend boiler plate backend (Flask)